How to Become a Property Manager in 2021

 What Does a Property Manager Do?

-It's pretty much what it sounds like—property owners who intend to lease or rent their space hire property managers to handle the everyday details.
-The bulk of property management involves residential property (often, apartments).
+Property owners who intend to lease or rent their space hire property managers to handle the everyday details.
+The bulk of property management involves residential property (like apartments).
 Most renters never meet their landlord—they deal with the property manager, instead.
 Their duties include:

 - Advertising and showing rentals